covcom/300CEM/Week_03_XML_and_Gradle/README.md

     There're some new classes that you haven't seen before:

     * In Java, arrays are initialized with a fixed size.
 For example, `int[] aVariable = new int[10]` will declare an integer array called aVariable of size 10.
 But the problem is if later on you have more than 10 elements, it won't fit into this array, The way to get around this is to use the **ArrayList** class from java.util package.
 The ArrayList class extends AbstractList and implements the List interface.
-In the declaration above, in between angle brackets are types you want to hold using this ArrayList, in our case this is the Vehicle class.
+In the declaration above, in between angle brackets are types you want to hold using this ArrayList, in our case, this is the Vehicle class.
     * In Java, String objects are immutable.
 'Immutable' here means once assigned the string itself cannot be changed.
-For example, consider code in the following figure, this is possible in Python but not in Java.
+For example, consider the code in the following figure, this is possible in Python but not in Java.
 To get around this, Java introduced **StringBuilder** class, which is effectively a String class with mutable strings.
 We'll see how to use it later on.

     ![python_string](.md_images/python_string.png)